 This function allows the organist to turn on/off the transmission and reception of individual stop data, known in MIDI terminology as "Non-Registered Parameters".
-In some cases individual stop data (on/off) from the organ may conflict with data from an external MIDI device.
-When this occurs, select the "OFF" position.

 Note: Piston changes will still be transmitted and received, because they are classified as program changes.